-- Mandatory five-yearly electrical safety checks in the PRS in Northern Ireland, carried out by registered electricians. - ✓ The same measures for all social housing - to ensure all renters, regardless of tenure, are protected from electrical hazards. - ✓ The current fitness standard replaced with the Housing Health and Safety Rating System, which considers the safety of a dwelling in light of the particular characteristics of members of the household. - ✓ Protections for older and disabled people in the PRS so they report electrical hazards to landlords without fear of eviction. - 1.
-Derived from statistics provided in a FOI response from NFRS on 31 Jan 2019.
-The figures cover the period 1 April 2017 31 March 2018. - 2.
-Derived from statistics provided by NIFRS in October 2017.
-The figures cover the period 1 April 2012- 31 March 2017.
+- Mandatory five-yearly electrical safety checks in the PRS in Northern Ireland, carried out by registered electricians. - The same measures for all social housing - to ensure all renters, regardless of tenure, are protected from electrical hazards. - The option of free five-yearly electrical safety checks for all owner-occupied households with one person of pensionable age. - The current fitness standard replaced with the Housing Health and Safety Rating System, which considers the safety of a dwelling in light of the particular characteristics of members of the household. - Protections for older and disabled people in the PRS so they report electrical hazards to landlords without fear of eviction.